Diffuse colonic nodularity on barium enema or CT colonography has a range of possible etiologies:

 Fleischner sign (tuberculosis of ileocaecal junction)

-The Fleischner sign refers to a widely gaping, thickened, patulous ileocaecal valve and a narrowed, ulcerated terminal ileum associated with tuberculous involvement of the ileocaecum.
+The Fleischner sign (also known as the inverted umbrella sign), refers to a widely gaping, thickened, patulous ileocaecal valve and a narrowed, ulcerated terminal ileum associated with tuberculous involvement of the ileocaecum.

 The floating aorta sign refers to displacement of the abdominal aorta away from the vertebral column.